BROOKLYN, QUEENS, NY

 What Is the Current Site Status?

-The Remedial Investigation (RI) commenced in July 2011 and is focused on a study area defined in the Consent Order as the waters and sediments of Newtown Creek.
+The OU1 Remedial Investigation (RI) commenced in July 2011 and is focused on a study area defined in the Consent Order as the waters and sediments of Newtown Creek.
 Fieldwork for the RI was conducted in two phases under the oversight of EPA to determine the nature and extent of contamination at the site.
 The Phase 1 work, which included surveys of physical and ecological characteristics of Newtown Creek, as well as sampling of surface water, surface sediments, subsurface sediments and air, began in February 2012 and was completed in March 2013.
-The Phase 2 work began in May 2014 and has been substantially completed.
+The Phase 2 work began in May 2014 and was completed in 2017 .
 The Phase 2 RI work includes, but is not limited to, further delineation of surface sediments, subsurface sediments and surface water, as well as the investigation of non-aqueous phase liquid, groundwater and other sampling in support of the human health and ecological risk assessments, such as biota sampling.
-An additional phase of fieldwork for the Feasibility Study (FS), including ebullition studies and further NAPL delineation, began in Spring 2017.
-The Respondents are also developing models that will assist, during the FS phase of the RIFS, in evaluating remedial alternatives.
+An additional phase of fieldwork for the Feasibility Study (FS), including ebullition studies and further NAPL delineation, began in Spring 2017 and was completed in Spring 2019.
+The Respondents are also developing models that will assist, during the FS phase of the RI/FS, in evaluating remedial alternatives.

 A number of Potentially Responsible Parties (PRPs) have been named for the site.
 The first group, called the Performing PRP Respondents, have all signed a 2011 Administrative Order on Consent to conduct the Remedial Investigation and Feasibility Study for the Site.
 These Respondents include The City of New York, BP America, Inc., The Brooklyn Union Gas Company (d/b/a National Grid), ExxonModbil Oil Corporation, Phelps Dodge Refining Corporation (now Part of Freeport McMoRan, Inc.) and Texaco, Inc. (now part of Chevron Corporation).

-Another group of PRPs has been recently named.
-These include the Consolidated Edison Company of New York, National Railroad Passenger Corporation (AMTRAK), American Premeir Underwriters, Inc., Connell Limited Partnership, The Long Island Railroad Company, Motiva Enterprises, LLC, Shell Oil Company and Simsmetal East LLC (a subsidiary of Sims Metal Management, Inc.).
+EPA has continued to identify PRPs and has since named twelve additional PRPs, including the Consolidated Edison Company of New York, National Railroad Passenger Corporation (AMTRAK), American Premeir Underwriters, Inc., Connell Limited Partnership, The Long Island Railroad Company, Motiva Enterprises, LLC, Shell Oil Company, Simsmetal East LLC (a subsidiary of Sims Metal Management, Inc.),Darling Ingredients Inc, Sunoco Entities (Sunoco Inc, Energy Transfer L.P.), Harsco Corporation.

 The search for additional PRPs is ongoing.